Frequently Asked Questions about COVID-19

 The WECHU, works with homes to determine testing and support ongoing infection prevention and control practices as well as outbreak management.
 Health Inspectors are in regular contact with long-term care homes to provide guidance and support.

-Long-Term Care and retirement homes must conduct active screening of all residents, at minimum twice daily (at the beginning and end of day).
-If any resident has typical or atypical symptoms of COVID-19.
-This regular check must include temperature checks.
-They are required to immediately isolate any residents with respiratory illness or fever, and ensure that staff Personal Protective Equipment (PPE) is available near the point of care for all residents and that staff do not have to walk far to access it.
+Long-Term Care and retirement homes must adhere to requirements as stated in COVID-19 Directive #3 for Long-Term Care homes.
+This inclueds conduct active screening of all staff and residents, at minimum twice daily (at the beginning and end of day).
+Anyone who fails the screening is required to immediately isolate.
+The home must ensure that staff Personal Protective Equipment (PPE) is available near the point of care for all residents and that staff do not have to walk far to access it.
 PPE includes disposable gowns, gloves, procedural masks and eye protection.
 All symptomatic residents must be tested for COVID-19.

 For more information about long-term care and retirement homes visit the long-term care section of our website or call 519-258-2146 ext.
 4475.